rpatil524/Community-Notebooks/Beta/How_to_create_a_random_samples_in_bigquery.md

     ##  $ case_gdc_id       : chr  "fef92ed0-242b-5564-ad92-6b35c21c3bd5" "fef13b6c-d5e9-5ffa-9f55-2404f2f99eeb" "feb97edc-ce83-5fd5-94e3-261ce244ac52" "fe831368-c7ce-5e2b-b0fd-c35216a7761d" ...

 The next part of the query is creating the random sample.
-This line can be adjusted to pull any percentage of the data table into a random sample.
+This line can be adjusted to return any percent of the data table into a random sample.
 For this example, it is set to create a random sample of \~25% of the data.